The Best Wine Bars in Charlotte

 Twenty-Two is a bar and gallery located in the heart of Plaza Midwood.
 Monthly art exhibits and opportunities to hone your artistic skills with nude figure drawings are reason enough to visit, but of course, the wine selection is not to be missed either.
 Grab a glass, purchase some art, and take a seat to watch passersby walk down Central Ave.

-Located in the bustling Atherton Mill, Vin Master is the perfect spot for people unsure of wine pairings.
+Located in the ever-developing Atherton Mill, Vin Master is the perfect spot for people unsure of wine varietals.
 Here, wines are grouped together by flavor categories, giving customers the ability to choose what they most enjoy.
-And if you’re unsure of what kinds of wine you’re into, the Wine Shop will gladly offer a taste to better help understand your palate. if you really want to learn, definitely don’t miss the monthly mega-tastings!
+Don’t miss the monthly mega-tastings where, for $15, you sample 25 wines and receive a complimentary artisan cheese board.

-With dark leather furniture and dim lighting, The Wine Loft is perfect for a quiet evening with friends or your significant other.
-Offering over 40 selections by the glass and over 100 options by the bottle, The Wine Loft has something for all tastes.
+With dark leather furniture and dim lighting, The Wine Loft is perfect for a quiet evening with friends or lovers.
+Offering over 40 selections by the glass and over 100 options by the bottle, The Wine Loft has something for all palates.
 And with the wine options and the light fare served, it's easy to lose track of time here.

 Comfort and warmth are the words that come to mind when thinking about the Wooden Vine.
 Located in uptown Charlotte, Wooden Vine's quiet nook is a refreshing change of pace.
 Fresh food offerings and wines from all over the world are carefully selected for patrons.
 Order your meal then ask your server for a suggested pairing to discover something new.